 Know your licenses and tax

 The Chinese government launched a positive list in 2016 that featured 1,142 product categories that could be legally imported into China via CBEC.
 This was updated in 2018 with a further 151 items added.
-The positive list covers many product categories, including clothing, some food and drink products, beauty and more; but there are still many products who are not licensed for sale via this route.
-Any products not on this positive list are subject to limitations, product registration, licensing or tariffs and include products such as baby milk power, cosmetics, health food and medical devices.
+The positive list covers many product categories, including clothing, some food and drink products, beauty and more; but there are still many products that are not licensed for sale via this route.
+Any products not on this positive list are subject to limitations, product registration, licensing or tariffs and include products such as baby milk powder, cosmetics, health food and medical devices.

 Get your logistics in place

 There are multiple ways of getting goods sold via CBEC to your consumer in China.
-Some platforms, such as Tmall Global, offer a ‘fulfilled by’ service much like Amazon, while relatively smaller platforms rely on the vendor to fulfill themselves.
+Some platforms, such as Tmall Global, offer a ‘fulfilled by’ service much like Amazon, while relatively smaller platforms rely on the vendor to fulfil themselves.
 This can either be done through a bonded warehouse in a free trade zone – which requires a partner to manage the process but greatly improves the consumer experience and delivery time – or by shipping directly to the consumer from overseas via postal channels.
 This takes longer to deliver and requires the buyer to deal with paying duties on arrival but reduces stock management issues and risk for the vendor.
 It is important to be sure that the route you choose is right for your price point and product type – providers such as Royal Mail offer different services to suit different retailers’ needs.

 This article was written by Fabio Stella, China Head of Sales and Business Development for CBBC (China-Britain Business Council) Focus Magazine.

 Hawksford helps companies set up businesses in China and across Asia, and is experienced in meeting the regulatory compliance, tax, legal, accounting, HR services and other outsourced needs of global clients seeking to invest in Asia.
+View our full range of company incorporation services to see how we can help you succeed.

 Back to top